spapas/spapas.github.io/content/react-redux-tutorial.rst

 discussion about redux-thunk on a previous paragraph.

-First of all, there's a bunch of some simple action creators that just return the corresponding action object with the correct parameters:
+First of all, there's a bunch of some simple action creators that just return the corresponding action object with the correct parameters.
+Notice that the action creators that end in ``*Result`` are called when an (async) ajax request returns, for example ``showBooksResult`` will be called when the book loading has returned and pass its result data to the reducer.
+The other action creators change various parts of the state object, for example ``loadingChanged`` will create an action that when dispatched it will set ``ui.isLoading`` attribute to the action parameter.

-# TODO: FIX NAMES FOR ALL

 .. code::

-    showBooksResultAction(books) for "SHOW_BOOKS",
+    showBooksResult(books) for "SHOW_BOOKS",
-    showBookResultAction(book) for "SHOW_BOOK",
+    showBookResult(book) for "SHOW_BOOK",
-    addBookResultAction(book) for "ADD_BOOK",
+    addBookResult(book) for "ADD_BOOK",
-    updateBookResultAction(book) for "UPDATE_BOOK",
+    updateBookResult(book) for "UPDATE_BOOK",
-    deleteBookResultAction(id) for "DELETE_BOOK",
+    deleteBookResult(id) for "DELETE_BOOK",

-    showAuthorsResultAction(authors) for "SHOW_AUTHORS",
+    showAuthorsResult(authors) for "SHOW_AUTHORS",
-    showAuthorResultAction(author) for "SHOW_AUTHOR",
+    showAuthorResult(author) for "SHOW_AUTHOR",
-    addAuthorResultAction(author) for "ADD_AUTHOR",
+    addAuthorResult(author) for "ADD_AUTHOR",
-    updateAuthorResultAction(author) for "UPDATE_AUTHOR",
+    updateAuthorResult(author) for "UPDATE_AUTHOR",
-    deleteAuthorResultAction(id) "DELETE_AUTHOR",
+    deleteAuthorResult(id) "DELETE_AUTHOR",

-    showCategoriesResultAction(categories) for "SHOW_CATEGORIES",
+    showCategoriesResult(categories) for "SHOW_CATEGORIES",
-    showSubCategoriesResultAction(subcategories) for "SHOW_SUBCATEGORIES",
+    showSubCategoriesResult(subcategories) for "SHOW_SUBCATEGORIES",
-    loadingChangedAction(isLoading) for "IS_LOADING",
+    loadingChanged(isLoading) for "IS_LOADING",
-    submittingChangedAction(isSubmitting) for "IS_SUBMITTING",
+    submittingChanged(isSubmitting) for "IS_SUBMITTING",
     toggleSorting(sorting) for "TOGGLE_SORTING",
     changePage(page) for "CHANGE_PAGE",
     changeSearch(search) for 'CHANGE_SEARCH',